occipital/django-content-settings/docs/source.md

 the middleware required for previewing the content settings on the site.

 It checks content_settings.can_preview_on_site permission for the user and if the user has it, then the middleware will preview the content settings for the user.

+## migrate

+A set of functions that can be used inside migrations.

+### def RunImport(data: Union[str, dict], reverse_data: Optional[Union[str, dict]] = None)<sup>[source](https://github.com/occipital/django-content-settings/blob/master/content_settings/migrate.py#L11)</sup>

+The function that can be used inside your migration file.

+Args:
+    data (Union[str, dict]): The data to import.
+Can be either a JSON string or a dictionary. reverse_data (Optional[Union[str, dict]], optional): The data to use for reversing the migration.
+        Can be either a JSON string or a dictionary.
+If None, the migration will not be reversible.
+Defaults to None.

+Returns:
+    migrations.RunPython: A RunPython operation that can be used in a migration file.

+Example:
+    In your migration file:

+    from content_settings.migrate import RunImport

+    class Migration(migrations.Migration):
+        dependencies = [
+            ('content_settings', '0004_userdefined_preview'),
+        ]

+        operations = [
+            RunImport({
+                "settings": {
+                    "AFTER_TITLE": {
+                        "value": "Best Settings Framework",
+                        "version": ""
+                    },
+                    "ARTIST_LINE": {
+                        "value": "",
+                        "version": ""
+                    },
+                    "DAYS_WITHOUT_FAIL": {
+                        "value": "5",
+                        "version": "
+                    },
+                    "WEE": {
+                        "value": "12",
+                        "tags": "",
+                        "help": "12",
+                        "version": "",
+                        "user_defined_type": "text"
+                    }
+                }
+            }),
+        ]

+Note:
+    This function is designed to be used within Django migration files.
+It handles the import of content settings, creating or updating them as necessary.
+If reverse_data is provided, it also sets up the reverse operation for the migration.

+### def import_settings(data: Dict[str, Any], model_cs: Type[models.Model], model_cs_history: Optional[Type[models.Model]] = None, user: Optional[User] = None)<sup>[source](https://github.com/occipital/django-content-settings/blob/master/content_settings/migrate.py#L91)</sup>

+Import content settings from a dictionary.

+Args:
+    data (Dict[str, Any]): A dictionary containing the settings to import. model_cs (Type[models.Model]): The ContentSetting model class.
+    model_cs_history (Optional[Type[models.Model]]): The ContentSettingHistory model class, if history tracking is enabled. user (Optional[User]): The user performing the import, if applicable.

+Returns:
+    None

+This function iterates through the settings in the provided data dictionary, creating or updating ContentSetting objects as necessary.
+It also handles history tracking if a history model is provided.

 ## models